 - Pain when lying on the sore shoulder

 - Pain when rotating the arm or pushing or pulling open a door

 Frozen shoulder is the progressive stiffening of the shoulder due to scar tissue.
 It typically develops slowly and in three stages, including:

 - Freezing: moving your shoulder causes pain, and range of motion is limited.

 - Frozen: Pain may lessen, but your shoulder is stiffer and becomes more difficult to move.

 - Thawing: Your range of motion improves.

-Shoulder impingement occurs when your shoulder’s rotator cuff tendons are overused or injured.
-This causes pain and limits your movement.
+Shoulder impingement happens when the rotator cuff tendons in your shoulder are overused or injured, causing pain and limiting your movement.
 Symptoms of shoulder impingement/rotator cuff tendonitis can include:

 - Pain with activity and while resting